wiicode/cybersecurity-framework/bronze-training/joiners-leavers-movers/joiners-sample-workflow.md

     - [ ] New hardware needs to be purchased.
     - [ ] BYOD.
 If BYOD, consider the implications on BYOD Policy Supplement and Summary and Mobile Device Management.
 - [ ] Sign request sheet and formally authorize account creation.
-- [ ] Hand over this sheet to `system adinistrator` for initial implementation.
+- [ ] Hand over this sheet to `system administrator` for initial implementation.

 ## Stage 2:  Security Administrator / App Owner